The Food Bank of Lower Fairfield County Privacy Policy

 Thank you for visiting the website of The Food Bank of Lower Fairfield County, Inc. (“The Food Bank”).
 The protection of your privacy is important to us.
 This privacy policy discloses the privacy practices for The Food Bank’s website at http://www.foodbanklfc.org.

-A local Easter tradition continues for the 17th consecutive year as SPLURGE partners with Kids In Crisis and The Food Bank of Lower Fairfield County to collect filled Easter baskets for children in need.
-Located at 39 Lewis Street, SPLURGE provides a convenient downtown location for members of the community to donate filled Easter baskets now through Wednesday, March 27th.
-Two other Greenwich businesses have joined SPLURGE in this mission and baskets may also be delivered to Freccia Brothers at 246 West Putnam Avenue and the Law Office of Gill Ingraham at 115 Mason Street.
+A local Easter tradition continues for the 18th consecutive year as SPLURGE partners with Kids In Crisis and The Food Bank of Lower Fairfield County to collect filled Easter baskets for children in need.
+Located at 39 Lewis Street, SPLURGE provides a convenient downtown location for members of the community to donate filled Easter baskets now through Wednesday, April 16th.
+Freccia Brothers at 246 West Putnam Avenue has joined SPLURGE and is also a drop off point for baskets.

-SPLURGE owner Sonia Sotire Malloy (pictured above) shared, “I’m excited to announce our 17th annual Easter basket collection for two amazing local organizations, Kids In Crisis and The Food Bank of Lower Fairfield County.
-With the help of our friends Guinevere Freccia, Gill Ingraham and Diane Warzoha, last year we were able to deliver nearly 400 Easter baskets to local kids in need and since 2008, we have collected and delivered almost 2,400 Easter baskets.
-We are so appreciative of our generous customers, the Girl Scouts, and several local church groups who have made this program a huge success.
-Our 2024 goal is to collect 400 filled Easter baskets and bring smiles to many children on Easter morning.”
+SPLURGE owner Sonia Sotire Malloy shared, “I’m excited to announce our 18th annual Easter basket collection for two wonderful local organizations, Kids In Crisis and The Food Bank of Lower Fairfield County.
+With the help of our friends Guinevere Freccia and Diane Warzoha, last year we were able to deliver almost 200 Easter baskets to local kids in need, and since 2008, we have collected and delivered nearly 2,600 baskets.
+We are so grateful for our incredible customers and many local civic groups that have embraced this program over the years.
+Last year Easter was early which made collecting a bit more difficult due to the compressed timeline.
+This year our goal is to collect 300 baskets, which is 50% more than last year, and we hope to deliver even more smiles on Easter morning.”

 Cellophane wrapped Easter baskets can be filled with items for children ages 2 to 17 and can include toys, journals, games, personal care items, gift cards, packaged healthy snacks and traditional Easter candy.
 Please contact Sonia Sotire Malloy at sonia@splurgegifts.com if your school or organization is interested in contributing to the SPLURGE Easter Basket Drive.